 - Attractive shades.

-- Contains potentially irritating fragrance.
+- Contains a small amount of potentially irritating fragrance.

 Ingredients vary by shade: Mica, Titanium Dioxide, Silica, Barium Sulfate, Octyldodecyl Stearoyl Stearate, Ethylhexyl Methoxycinnamate, Dimethicone/Vinyl Dimethicone Crosspolymer, Polymethyl Methacrylate, Iron Oxides, Magnesium Stearate, Triethoxycaprylylsilane, Hydrogenated Lecithin, Alumina, Phenoxyethanol, Sodium Hyaluronate, Adipic Acid/Neopentyl Glycol, Amodimethicone, C12-14 Pareth-7, Dimethicone, Fragrance, HydroxypropylMethylcellulose, Chlorphenesin, Tocopheryl Acetate, VP/VA Copolymer, Lauroyl Lysine, Rosa Canina Fruit Oil, Salicornia Herbacea Extract